phantasma-io/phantasmaphoenix-gitbook/developers/sdks/ts/backend/examples/create-carbon-token-series.md

 ### Broadcast the Transaction

-Broadcast transaction to the network.
+Broadcast the transaction to the network.

 ```ts
   const rpc = new PhantasmaAPI("https://testnet.phantasma.info/rpc", null, "testnet");